faragorn/giphy_api_ruby/README.md

 These attributes will be set to `nil` if nothing was returned.

-## Development
+## Development and Contributing

+1. Create a fork of the original repo.
+1. After checking out your fork repo, run `bundle setup` to install dependencies.
+1. Create a new branch and add your changes there.
+1. Commit your changes and create a pull request.

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+**Note:** run `rake test` to run the tests.
+You can also run `bundle console` for an interactive prompt that will allow you to experiment. <br />

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/faragorn/giphy_api.

 ## License